-Maudlin Drive, Teignmouth, Devon TQ14 8SE
+Maudlin Drive, Teignmouth, Devon TQ14 8SE 01626 772901

-01626 772901 www.hazeldown.co.uk admin@hazeldown.devon.sch.uk
+www.hazeldown.co.uk admin@hazeldown.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.